Notre Dame de Paris or Notre Dame Cathedral is one of the favorite tourist destinations for Catholic and non-Catholic tourists.

 Notre Dame Cathedral is located on the île de la Cité in the heart of the city.

-It’s one of the two remaining natural islands in the Seine located in the center of Paris.
+It’s one of the two remaining natural islands in river Seine.

-It is quite easy to access Notre Dame cathedral.
+It is pretty easy to access Notre Dame cathedral.

-If the Paris Metro is your preferred mode of transport you can get down at four different metro stations, depending on where you are coming from.
+If the Paris Metro is your preferred mode of transport, you can get down at any of these Metro stations

-Paris also has the advantage of the commuter/rapid transit system – Réseau Express Régional (RER).
+Paris also has the commuter/rapid transit system – Réseau Express Régional (RER).

 On both Line B and C of RER, you can get down at the Saint-Michel l – Notre-Dame station.